Tips To Avoid Gazumping & Gazundering

 offer be lowered.
 This is especially prevalent if a surveyor confirms in

-• Red flags– If a buyer offers significantly over asking price then this could be a
+his report the property is overpriced. - Red flags– If a buyer offers significantly over asking price then this could be a

 red flag.
 There is a strong chance they could reduce their offer near

-• Be ready– have all your paperwork ready and have your solicitors ready to go.
+to exchange to pressure you into accepting a lower price. - Be ready– have all your paperwork ready and have your solicitors ready to go.

 If you need help choosing a solicitor get in touch.
 You can visit the